HeuristicPerson/Screenshot-Collector/README.md

 The drawback of adding the 8 character code is Screenshot Collector is not able to work with screenshots for games no included in the game databases.

-## Extra
+## 5. Extra

-How to properly mount a NTFS partition in Linux to avoid problems with the script
+### 5.1.
+How to mount a NTFS partition in Linux

+If you plan to use *Screenshot Collector* in a computer using Linux but you want to store the historic images in a NTFS partition (maybe because you want to have access to those pictures from a Windows machine), you need to properly mount the NTFS partition.
+Here it's explained how:

 http://ubuntuforums.org/showthread.php?t=1604251

-360 background ftp server that works even when playing
+### 5.2.
+Have access by FTP to a XBOX 360 console even when playing

+There is a FTP plugin for XBOX 360 consoles running Freestyle Dash that allows you to connect to the console even when playing.
+The author of the plugin says its speed is not as good as the official FTP server that Freestyle Dash includes but it should be more than enough to download your screenshots from the console.

 http://digiex.net/downloads/download-center-2-0/xbox-360-content/libxenon-homebrew-jtag-reset-glitch-content/9524-ftpdll-0-3-xbox-360-ftp-server-runs-background-dash-game.html